Leica M11 announced: Leica’s best and most-rounded M to date

 Leica M11 – body

-The black finish model is deliberately lighter in weight than the chrome finish, using aluminium instead of brass, according to customer demand.
+According to customer demand, the black finish model is deliberately lighter in weight than the chrome finish, using aluminium instead of brass.
 It also features a new more scratch-resistant process, similar to an anodised finish and is 110g lighter overall.
 While the top plate is confirmed as aluminium, I’m waiting to hear from Wetzler (via Leica UK) about the bottom plate.
-It is, currently, Leica UK’s understanding that it’s aluminium.
+It is currently Leica UK’s understanding that it’s aluminium.

 Update (14/01/22): Leica UK has confirmed that aluminium is used for the base plate in both models, while the black has an aluminium top plate and the chrome finish uses brass.